2018 Tunisian protests

-In January 2018, protests occurred in Tunisia, these protests were the result of economic hardships that Tunisians dealt with.
+In January 2018, protests occurred in Tunisia due to economic conditions.
 As of 9 January, the demonstrations left at least one person dead, and revived worries about the fragile political situation in Tunisia.

 The Popular Front, an alliance of leftist opposition parties, called for continued protests against the government's "unjust" austerity measures, while Tunisian Prime Minister Youssef Chahed denounced the violence and appealed for calm, claiming that he and his government believe 2018 "would be the last difficult year for Tunisians".

 Background

 After the 2011 Revolution, Tunisia was widely seen as the only democratic success story in the Arab Spring, a model "for democratic progress, with free elections and a modern constitution."
 However, the country has subsequently had nine governments, none of which were able to tackle the country's growing economic problems.

 The rise of the labor-protests in Tunisia came from within the UGTT (Tunisians General Labor Union) trade union and its discontent that it has felt over the last couple of years.
 The continuous lack of internal reform presented the ongoing lack of cooperation and efforts from the government.
 Discontent from within the UGTT was not only visible in 2012, it also remained visible in 2018, in which they demanded an increase of their salary and wages, along with other structural changes.